Wood & Knutsford Sts Fremantle

 This building had some patching to its parapet recently.
 Due to go.

-But before it has been become a canvas for some 'street art', in the Mayor's words, or, in other words, graffitied.
+But before it does, it has become a canvas for some 'street art', in the Mayor's words, or, in other words, graffitied.
 I won't dignify the 'artwork' by taking photos of it.

 14 Wood St